Laboratory Evaluation of the Lupus Anticoagulant found in Antiphospholipid Syndrome (Online CE Course)

 Additional Information

-Level of instruction: Intermediate
+Level of Instruction: Intermediate

-Author Information: Donna D. Castellone, MS, MACSP, MT(ASCP)SH, is the Quality Manager for the Specialty Laboratory and the Supervisor of the Special Coagulation Laboratory at Columbia Medical Center New York Presbyterian Hospital in New York.
+Author Information: Donna D. Castellone, MS, MACSP, MLS(ASCP)SH, is the Quality Manager for the Specialty Laboratory and the Supervisor of the Special Coagulation Laboratory at Columbia Medical Center, New York Presbyterian Hospital in New York.
 She has a Master's Degree in Health Science.
 Donna has published over 100 articles and written chapters in five books.
 Additionally, Ms. Castellone has over 35 years of experience in Hematology and Coagulation.

-Review Information: Laurie Bjerklie, M.A., MLS(ASCP)CM is currently a Content Developer for MediaLab and LabCE.
+Laurie Bjerklie, MA, MLS(ASCP)CM, is a Lead Education Developer.
 She earned a B.S. in Medical Laboratory Science from the University of North Dakota and an M.A. in Curriculum and Instruction from Saint Xavier University.
-She has over 15 years of experience in higher education and has held faculty positions in both MLT and MLS programs.
-She most recently served as the Program Manager of Medical Laboratory Science at Saint Louis University.
+She has over 15 years of experience in higher education and has held program director and faculty positions in both MLT and MLS programs.

 How to Subscribe